fwrock/interscsimulator/sim-diasca/doc/training/SimDiasca-training.rst

 The Erlang compiler (``erlc``) allows to transform Erlang source files (``*.erl`` files) into precompiled byte-code files for the Erlang virtual machine (``*.beam`` files).

-Its proper configuration is automatically enforced by the use of the WOOPER-based build system (which includes the ``common`` first sub-layer):
+Its proper configuration is automatically enforced by the use of the WOOPER-based build system (which includes the ``myriad`` first sub-layer):

  - compiler options are defined incrementally in the per-layer ``GNUmakevars.inc`` file
  - options are referenced in rules defined incrementally in the per-layer ``GNUmakerules.inc`` file